Lester Breslow: California Department of Public Health

-In the 1940s and ’50s, Breslow did definitive studies on smoking's harm to human health.
+In the 1940s and '50s, Breslow did definitive studies on smoking's harm to human health.

 President Harry Truman appointed Breslow as Director of the President's Commission on the Health Needs of the Nation, which reported in 1952.

-Smoking and Health: Report of the Advisory Committee to the Surgeon General of the United States, published in 1964, drew upon Breslow's research on the links between smoking cigarettes and lung diseases such as cancer.
+Smoking and Health: Report of the Advisory Committee to the Surgeon General of the Public Health Service, published in 1964, drew upon Breslow's research on the links between smoking cigarettes and lung diseases such as cancer.